idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ## House and goods

-- ☐ Get hottub working again
+- ☑ Get hottub working again
-- ☐ Get propane heater working again.
+- ☑ Get propane heater working again - It was broken, I ended up buying a new one - the right call as it brings me pleasure.
-- ☐ Figure out LTC insurance
+- ☑ Figure out LTC insurance
-- ☐ Expense all the stuff I've forgotten to expense
+- ☐ Expense all the stuff I've forgotten to expense - Sigh maybe in february.
+- ☐ Figure out Tax Audit.
+Forgot to stick this on the list.
+That said IRS is reviewing it again, so maybe I'll wait for that.

 ## Mental quicksand